October 4, 2006, 4:45 am, Amritapuri

 3:30 a.m.: The bell rings for archana, a little earlier than usual.
 Some ashram residents haven’t slept, as they have been helping out with last-minute packing for the tour.
-The other sleepyheads were keeping awake in anticipation of Amma’s early-morning departure.
+The other sleepyheads were keeping awake in anticipation of Amma’s early-morning departure to the airport to fly abroad.

 4:45 a.m.: The bell rings thrice, a clear indication that Amma is coming out.